Moondru Pillaigal

 Moondru Pillaigal is a 1952 Indian Tamil-language drama film produced by S. S. Vasan.
 Based on Victor Fleming's 1927 American film The Way of All Flesh, it is about a couple and their three sons.
 The film was directed by Nagendra Rao and stars himself alongside Kannamba, with M. K. Radha, Gemini Ganesan and Sriram in supporting roles.
 It was simultaneously produced and released in Telugu under the title Mugguru Kodukulu.
 The film failed at the box office, which led to Vasan destroying all copies of it, thus making it a lost film.

 Plot

-Gunavathi and Somasekhar, a couple, have three sons.
+Gunavathi and Somasekhar have three sons together.
 The youngest one takes responsibility for a theft allegedly committed by them and goes to jail.
-The dejected Somasekhar commits suicide and Gunavathi is abandoned by the other two sons.
+A dejected Somasekhar commits suicide and Gunavathi is abandoned by their other two sons.
 Later, when the youngest son is released from jail, he takes care of his mother despite being jobless.
-However, he receives an offer from a film company to act as the main character in a film produced by them based on the Ramayana.
+However, he receives an offer from a film company to act as the main character in their film which is based on the Ramayana.
 He succeeds in his job and manages to unite the family.